0xAWES0ME/0xAWES0ME.github.io/about.md

 permalink: /about/
 ---

-Writeups from various CTFs I participated in as a founding member of 0xAWES0ME.
+Writeups from various CTFs we've participated in as members of team 0xAWES0ME.